oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Protocol models can use IMs to define and validate messages exchanged over the wire.

-Because abstraction establishes a correspondence between logical values and concrete representations, information modeling can be described as a process of synthesis starting with conceptual/logical design leaving details for later, or analysis starting with existing data to find patterns and meanings:
+Because abstraction establishes a correspondence between logical values and concrete representations, information modeling can be used for **synthesis** starting with conceptual and logical design while leaving representation details for later, or for **analysis** starting with existing data to find patterns and meaning:
 * An IM defines the essential content of data artifacts used in computing independently of how they are represented for processing, communication, or storage.
-* An IM defines logical equivalence of data artifacts such that all representations of the same logical value are equivalent and data can be converted from any representation to any other without loss of information.
+* An IM defines logical equivalence of data artifacts such that all representations of a logical value are equivalent and data can be converted from any representation to any other without loss of information.

 ## 1.1 Background: Motivation for JADN